coalesceio/dbx-test-utility/README.md

 ## About

-`test-utility` is an extension package for [**Coalesce**], inspired by the [Great Expectations package for Python](https://greatexpectations.io/).
+`Test-Utility` is an extension package for [**Coalesce**], inspired by the [Great Expectations package for Python](https://greatexpectations.io/).
 The intent is to allow Coalesce users to deploy GE-like tests in their data warehouse directly from Coalesce, vs having to add another integration with their data warehouse.

 ## How to use?